 See you on the next page!

 You can find a previous Father’s Day short story at “Automatic Postcard,” and other short adventure stories here.

-COMING UP: A NEW Father’s Day short story by David Telbat, “A Father’s Heart.”
-And next WEDNESDAY David has reviews on two of his favorite books.
+COMING UP: Another Father’s Day short story by David Telbat, “A Father’s Heart.”
+And next time David has reviews on two of his favorite books.